Duke Forest: Description

 Like much of the North Carolina Piedmont, the forest was farmed for cotton.
 After about a century of such management, the soils' native fertility was exhausted, and could no longer create the yields necessary to support farmers.
 Then, in 1929, the Great Depression began.
 Land was abandoned and secondary succession began.
 Pioneer species such as loblolly pine, yellow poplar, and sweetgum quickly colonized these abandoned farm fields.
 These trees now dominate much of the forest.

 Some parts are dominated by oak and hickory trees.
 These correspond to old woodlots between fields.
 Many of these stands were never cleared for agriculture.
 Thus, these stands bear the closest resemblance to precolonial conditions.

+Research

+For several decades, Duke Forest has been the site of much scientific research.
+According to Duke, it hosts over 50 active projects at any given time, including, but not limited to, research on nanotechnology and environmental science, stream ecology and urbanization, invasive species, and historical and social science.

+FACE experiment

+One of the most significant and influential studies that has been done in Duke Forest is the Free-Air CO₂ Enrichment (FACE) experiment, which took place in the Blackwood Division of the forest and ran from 1996 to 2010.
+It used FACE technology to investigate how forests respond to elevated carbon dioxide levels, especially examining forest growth, nutrient cycling, and ecosystem processes.

+The experiment used eight plots in an area primarily planted with loblolly pines.
+Four of the eight plots were fumigated with CO₂ to raise concentration levels, while the other four remained at natural CO₂ levels, serving as controls.
+The scalability of this design supported comparisons across time, species, and treatment conditions.

+Researchers have used data from this study to examine not only carbon storage and nutrient cycling, but also tree fecundity (a tree's reproductive capacity), forest productivity (the total amount of carbon a forest accumulates over a given time period), leaf-level differences in response to CO₂, and more.
+Insights from this research have been key to the improvement of ecosystem and carbon cycle models, improving researchers' ability to predict how forests will function as environmental conditions change in the future.